gdbroman/broman.blog/_posts/2020/2020-05-28-religion-rationality.md

 category: "technical"
 ---

 Soul, demons, spirits and God.
-Some situations require that kind of language.
-And if you don’t agree, I’d say you’ve probably never had an experience at either tail of the distribution; neither horrific nor transcendental.
+Some situations require that kind of language and if you don’t agree, I’d say you’ve probably never had an experience at either tail of the distribution.
+Neither horrific nor transcendental.

-I’m sick of these ‘rationalists’ and self-proclaimed atheists who think they’re somehow special because they don’t literally believe what's in the Bible, say.
-They're making the same mistake as the fundamentalists who do believe in a literal sense.
+I’m sick of these "rationalists" and self-proclaimed atheists who think they’re somehow special because they don’t literally believe what's in the Bible, say.
+They're making the same mistake as the fundamentalists who _do_ believe in a literal sense.

 Religious language was never intended to be used literally.
 It offers something secular language can’t.
 The Bible for example, contains undeniable gems if read as a metaphorical work.

-You don’t need to be 'religious' (whatever that means) to extract useful lessons from religion.
+You don’t need to be _religious_ (whatever that means) to extract useful lessons from religion.
 As Nassim Nicholas Taleb (somewhat) eloquently lays out in Skin in the Game (he’s somewhat of a rambler):

 > The only definition of rationality that makes sense, is behavior that increases your chances of survival.